0x00000002/staking-app/audit/README.md

 <br>

 ## Preamble
-This audit report was undertaken by <b>BlockchainLabs.nz</b> for the purpose of providing feedback to <b>Leverj Limited</b>. <br>It has subsequently been shared publicly without any express or implied warranty.
+This audit report was undertaken by <b>BlockchainLabs.nz</b> for the purpose of providing feedback to <b>Leverj</b>. <br>It has subsequently been shared publicly without any express or implied warranty.

 Solidity contracts were sourced from the public Github repo [github.com/leverj/staking](https://github.com/leverj/staking) prior to commit [e8716e4a11881fad181b5330206d8b0c27a58510](https://github.com/leverj/staking/commit/e8716e4a11881fad181b5330206d8b0c27a58510) - we would encourage all community members and token holders to make their own assessment of the contracts.